FuelLabs/fuels-ts/apps/docs/src/guide/predicates/index.md

 ## Working with Predicates

 Users can send assets to the predicate address as they would to any other address on the blockchain.
-To spend funds stored at the predicate address, users must provide the original byte code of the predicate and, at times, the predicate data as well.
+To spend funds stored at the predicate address, users must provide the original byte code of the predicate and, if required, the predicate data.

 The predicate data relates to the parameters received by the predicate's `main` function.
 This data comes into play during the byte code's execution.
 If the `main` function does not have any parameters then there is no data to be provided, therefore we do not provide the predicate data.